Documentation / Installation

 Installation

-You can run sitespeed.io using our Docker containers or using NodeJS.
+You can install sitespeed.io using Docker or Node.js.

 docker run --rm -v "$(pwd):/sitespeed.io" sitespeedio/sitespeed.io https://www.sitespeed.io -b firefox